kenellorando/cadence/README.md

 ## 🏃 Get Started

 An interactive installation script is provided.
 Users familiar with Docker can be up and running in ~5 minutes.
-Alternate installation methods, including manual configuration and Kubernetes deployments, are respectively described on the [Installation Guide](https://github.com/kenellorando/cadence/wiki/Installation) and in [cadence-k8s](https://github.com/kenellorando/cadence-k8s).

 ### Server Preparation